 Your eye health is important to us.
 No one wants to be caught with a serious eye disease or condition that could have been prevented or treated early by visiting the eye doctor annually.
-Our optometrists at Menard Eye Center have the tools and experience needed to keep your vision healthy for years to come.
+Menard Eye Center have the tools and experience needed to keep your vision healthy for years to come.

 If you are experiencing changes in your vision, don’t wait to contact Menard Eye Center.
 Instead of visiting an urgent care center, call us and we’ll treat you today.

 Many common eye problems have telltale signs that may indicate serious eye health issues.
 Hover over the images below to see how these common eye conditions may affect your vision.